Physics-50/Module-2/docs/week3.md

 Once you've obtained the pixel separation distance, figure out how to infer the resolution of the LCD screen from this value.
 Note: you will need to measure the physical dimensions of the LCD using the unmounted one at the back of the class.
 Take care!
 These are very fragile, the yellow ribbon wire in particular.
 The box the LCD came in will be available at the front of class.
 Please make note of the manufacturer's specification on the box so that you can compare your measured number of pixels when drawing conclusions about the reasonableness of your results in this week's checkpoint.

-You are encouraged to use any remaining time to further explore the LCD panel.
-You can  [learn more about how LCDs work here](lcd-inner-workings).
-Once you have an idea how LCDs work, You can find some [suggestions for further exploration here](LCD){:target="_blank"}.
-Alternatively, you might find it interesting to take a look at your phone screen.
-By shining a laser at your phone and looking at the diffraction pattern of the reflected light you can probe the pixel structure of your phone.
-How does the pattern differ from that of the LCD screen from the projector?
-How does the pixel resolution compare?

 ## Summary of Data to be Collected